St. Paul, Minnesota - 1926

-When we finally made it outdoors, the road running behind the barn looked like a parking lot, blocked with dozens of cars trying to get around the building and onto Highway 61.
-I couldn’t locate the Katzenbaums’ Rolls Royce in the sea of vehicles.
+When we finally made it outdoors, the road behind the barn looked like a parking lot, blocked with dozens of cars trying to get around the building and onto Highway 61.
+I looked around but couldn’t locate the Katzenbaums’ Rolls Royce in the sea of vehicles.

 “Char, you go with Will.
-He’ll get you out of here faster than we can,” Harv said and gave me a hug.
+He’ll get you out of here faster than we can,” Harv said and hugged me.
 “I’m sorry about tonight, honey.
 We’ll make it up to you, I promise.”

 He turned to Will.
 “I’m trusting you to get her out of here safely and take her home.
 We’ll talk tomorrow.”

 Will and Daniel each took me by the arm and we hurried to their car.
 Daniel got the car started while Will helped me into the front seat and got in beside me.
 How in the world were we going to get past this conglomeration of automobiles?